UIC | ART 520 | Sensations, Visions, and Dreams for a New Weird Anthropocene

 It is none other than the anthropocene itself that sets these stakes.
 In the face of planetary catastrophe, ecocide, and a climate refugee crisis, many creative practitioners feel impelled to make work that is impactful in this domain.
 Philosopher and scientist Isabelle Stengers writes that the anthropocene signals “the intrusion of Gaia”, whose forcing us to think and feel anew portends the possibility of new kinds of politics sufficient to this moment.
 Like every aspect of our social life on earth, art, architecture, and design practices are in crisis.
 Instead of looking for answers or solutions, the speculative realisms and streams of thought adjacent to it provide a different set of questions.
 How can creative practice catalyze the intrusion of Gaia?
 How can we create moments for it to be felt and thought?
 How can arts practice reinvent how to be human in relation to a world demanding we reinvent ourselves?

 This course charts a path through the various domains of political, aesthetic, and metaphysical theorization of the human and its place in the more-than-human universe.
-This will include considerations of ecology, human-animal relations, modern science and climate modeling, invisible phenomena such as sound and the electromagnetic spectrum, plant phenomenology, and contemporary theorizations of nature which do not privilege the human.
+We will pay particular attention to how the weird signals the differencing of the human in this particular historical moment.
+This will include considerations of ecology, human-animal relations, modern science and sense-making, invisible phenomena such as sound and the electromagnetic spectrum, plant phenomenology, and contemporary theorizations of nature which do not privilege the human.
 Students will learn how to rigorously study challenging texts, prepare points for the discussion, and research their context in the sphere of art, design, architecture and contemporary thought.
 Students will be assessed through an in-class presentation and a final paper.
 In their writing, they will deploy a theoretical framework in relation to the course’s topics through which they discuss creative practice, whether their own, artists’ discussed in class, or others.

 .